davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Now no value has reached a majority, and since there are no more nodes left to vote, no value ever will reach a majority.
 Our algorithm doesn't terminate!

-Well, there's a simple solution for that: just require an odd number of nodes.
+Well, there's a simple workaround for that: just require an odd number of nodes.
 If there are only two values you can propose, and there's an odd number of nodes, *some* proposal has to have reached a majority once all votes are in!

 DIAGRAM

 Great, let's assume an odd number of nodes and check again:

-* **Agreement**: ✅ &mdash; only one value can reach a majority, and any value that reaches a majority will always be the majority
+* **Agreement**: ✅
-* **Integrity**: ✅ &mdash; nodes only vote for a value someone proposed; so the value that got the most votes was proposed by somebody
+* **Integrity**: ✅
 * **Termination**: ✅ &mdash; with only two values and an odd number of nodes, some value will have reached a majority once all votes are in
-* **Fault Tolerance**: hmm . . . we might have a problem here
+* **Fault Tolerance**: . . . we might have a problem here

 In a fault tolerant algorithm, it should be okay for one node to crash.
 But we just said it was really important for us to have an odd number of nodes . . . if a node crashes, we're left with an even number of nodes again, and split votes become possible again: